-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for those in the orthodontics profession was expected to grow at a rate of 18% during the 2014-2024 decade.
-This rate was faster than the average for all occupations and equal to those practicing general dentistry.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for those in the orthodontics profession was expected to grow by 18% during the 2014-2024 decade.
+This rate is much faster than the average for all occupations and equal to those practicing general dentistry.
 The increase was expected due to demand for dental work and increased availability of dental insurance.

 Orthodontist salaries, while generally high, vary by location of practice.
-For example, the BLS reported that as of May 2015, orthodontists in Colorodo made an mean salary of $281,470.
+For example, the BLS reported that as of May 2015, orthodontists in Colorado made an mean salary of $281,470.
 The national mean salary for orthodontists per year in 2015 was $221,390.

 Continuing Education Information

 Each state maintains its own licensing requirements for orthodontic professionals, but most require completion of 1-3 years of residency training to meet eligibility requirements for licensure.
 State licensure is separate from board certification processes, which are specialty specific.
 Board certification for orthodontists is administered by the American Board of Orthodontics.